Kristen6765/p4_tutorials/exercises/multiple_flow_monitor/readME.md

 ```

 ### Option3: Setup in a VM and Put Client, Server, and Monitor in to Dockers
-Before processing with Option3, please check if you have already instealled using Option1 or Option2.
-If the isntallation has been done, then remove the Mininet from the previous installation first to avoid conflicts.
-Or setup in a different machine.
+Before proceeding with Option 3, please check if you have already installed Mininet using Option 1 or Option 2.
+If the installation has been completed, remove Mininet from the previous installation first to avoid conflicts.
+Alternatively, you can set up Mininet on a different machine.
 1. Clone the FOP4.
 ```
 git clone https://github.com/ANTLab-polimi/FOP4.git
 ```

-2. Flow the instruction from FOP4 to install and test their program.
+2. Flow the instructions from [FOP4](https://github.com/ANTLab-polimi/FOP4/tree/master/P4_examples) to install and test their program.

-3. Download the [fop4.zip](https://drive.google.com/drive/folders/1rG9Tbu0P64-LJdb2ESjVIWjQmZtJSo11), unzip it and placce it in the directory FOP4/tree/master/P4_examples
+3. Download the [fop4.zip](https://drive.google.com/drive/folders/1rG9Tbu0P64-LJdb2ESjVIWjQmZtJSo11), unzip it and placce it in the directory FOP4/tree/master/P4_examples.

 ## Test and Run the Project
 ### For Option1 and Option2
-1. In the project directory, for example the current directory,
+1. In the project directory, for example the current directory, then run
 ```
 sudo make run
 ```

-2. Specify the flow that you want to monitor by adding the entries to the table, flow_register, in p4.
+2. Specify the flow that you want to monitor by adding the entries to the table, flow_register, in the P4 program.
 The examples below will monitor 2 flows.

 10.0.3.3 (h3, server) -> 10.0.1.1 (h1, client1)